ioancw/ioancw.github.io/_posts/2020-06-16-fsharp-codebook-1.markdown

 key5 |> decipher
 ```
 ```
 in the same hogr came forth finuers of a man’s hand, and wrote over auainst the candlesticy gpon the plaster of the wall of the yinu’s palace; and the yinu saw the part of the hand that wrote. then the yinu’s cogntenance was chanued, and his thoguhts trogbled him, so that the xoints of his loins were loosed, and his ynees smote one auainst another. the yinu cried alogd to brinu in the astrolouers, the chaldeans, and the soothsakers. and the yinu spaye, and said to the wise men of babklon, whosoever shall read this writinu, and show me the interpretation thereof, shall be clothed with sca
 ```
 This is definately looking more biblical in nature.
 Looking through the plain text again, there are a few words that should have letters changed, e.g. 'hogr' could be 'hour' and 'finuers' should be 'fingers', thus giving us the following (omiting the F# code this time):
 ```
 in the same hour came forth fingers of a man’s hand, and wrote over against the candlesticy upon the plaster of the wall of the ying’s palace; and the ying saw the part of the hand that wrote. then the ying’s countenance was changed, and his thoughts troubled him, so that the xoints of his loins were loosed, and his ynees smote one against another. the ying cried aloud to bring in the astrologers, the chaldeans, and the soothsakers. and the ying spaye, and said to the wise men of babklon, whosoever shall read this writing, and show me the interpretation thereof, shall be clothed with sca
 ```
 Reading through the plaintext again, it mostly makes sense, however 'ying' should be 'king', making the change to the key map, give us the following plaintext.
 ```
-in the same hour came forth fingers of a man���s hand, and wrote over against the candlestick upon the plaster of the wall of the king���s palace; and the king saw the part of the hand that wrote. then the king���s countenance was changed, and his thoughts troubled him, so that the xoints of his loins were loosed, and his knees smote one against another. the king cried aloud to bring in the astrologers, the chaldeans, and the soothsayers. and the king spake, and said to the wise men of babylon, whosoever shall read this writing, and show me the interpretation thereof, shall be clothed with sca
+in the same hour came forth fingers of a man's hand, and wrote over against the candlestick upon the plaster of the wall of the king's palace; and the king saw the part of the hand that wrote. then the king's countenance was changed, and his thoughts troubled him, so that the xoints of his loins were loosed, and his knees smote one against another. the king cried aloud to bring in the astrologers, the chaldeans, and the soothsayers. and the king spake, and said to the wise men of babylon, whosoever shall read this writing, and show me the interpretation thereof, shall be clothed with sca
 ```

 This looks fully decrypted now as it's readable in the plaintext for (albeit for a few old English words).